Karachi Fashion Week

 Karachi Fashion Week is a fashion week held in Karachi, Pakistan.
 It is the country's largest fashion display event.
-It has been hosted annually and coincides with the international and local spring and summer peak buying season.
+It has been hosted annually since 2008 and coincides with the international and local spring and summer peak buying season.

 Karachi Fashion Week 2011

-The third Karachi Fashion Week was held 6-9 October 2011.
+The third Karachi Fashion Week was held in 2011 from October 6–9.
 It was organized by Excellent Events and Entertainment (Pvt) Ltd. (Triple-E) under the aegis of the Pakistan Fashion Council (PFC), with support from both the International and National Chapter Pakistan of the World Fashion Organization (WFO).
 Veteran stylist Tariq Amin was the creative and aesthetic consultant of KFW and, later, Islamabad Fashion Week.